tegarajipangestu/audio-storage/README.md

 - Upload all audio file from e2e/testdata folder
 - Download all files in a m4a and wav format in e2e/_downloaded folder

+Then, you can manually checks for the integrity and quality of downloaded audio files in e2e/_downloaded folder

 ### Running End to End Test using K6